anishmrao/zero/README.md

 # zero
-A retro console-based game created as a high school project.
+A retro console-based game written in C++, created as a high school project.